pmd/pmd/docs/pages/pmd/devdocs/experimental/ast_dump.md

       Default: {}

-Available languages: apex ecmascript java jsp modelica plsql pom scala text vf vm wsdl xml xsl Available formats: xml                           XML format will the same structure as the one used in XPath
+Available languages: apex ecmascript java jsp modelica plsql pom scala text vf vm wsdl xml xsl Available formats: xml                           XML format with the same structure as the one used in XPath
 + Properties
   + singleQuoteAttributes         Use single quotes to delimit attribute values (default true)
   + lineSeparator                 Line separator to use.
 The default is platform-specific. (default \n)